scothew/s3management/lab4/README.md

 This lab will take you through the process of enabling object versioning, configuring CRR (Cross Region Replication), and facilitating event driven notifications.

 ## Versioning Overview
 Versioning is a data protection mechanism for S3 buckets/objects.
 Versioning is enabled at the bucket level and is highly recommended as AWS considers it a "best practice".
 It can be enabled via the console or programatically.
+This session focuses on the console.

  ![Object Tags](../images/4-versioning-1.png)

-Feature: Protects against unintended deletes, No performance penalty, Easy retrieval of deleted objects, New version for every upload (no storage savings).
+Highlights: Protects against unintended deletes (Recycle Bin), No performance penalty, Easy retrieval of deleted objects.
-Lifecycle policies can be used to help clean up older version and move data to different storage classes.
+Integrates well with Lifecycle policies to help clean up older versions and move data to different storage classes.

 ## Lab Overview
 This lab will show how to copy objects from one AWS account to another.